akka/akka/akka-docs/manual/getting-started-first-java.rst

     import static akka.actor.Actors.actorOf;

-In thing to note is that we used two different versions of the ``actorOf`` method.
+One thing to note is that we used two different versions of the ``actorOf`` method.
 For creating the ``Worker`` actor we just pass in the class but to create the ``PiRouter`` actor we can't do that since the constructor in the ``PiRouter`` class takes arguments, instead we need to use the ``UntypedActorFactory`` which unfortunately is a bit more verbose.

 ``actorOf`` is the only way to create an instance of an Actor, this is enforced by Akka runtime.
 The ``actorOf`` method instantiates the actor and returns, not an instance to the actor, but an instance to an ``ActorRef``.
 This reference is the handle through which you communicate with the actor.
 It is immutable, serializable and location-aware meaning that it "remembers" its original actor even if it is sent to other nodes across the network and can be seen as the equivalent to the Erlang actor's PID.